 If there is a new member in the household you need to encourage this person to bond with your cat through playing, this way your pet will establish a friendship with this new member and won’t perceive it as a threat.

 In general when cats are unhappy or anxious there is always an underlying reason, it could even be your own behavior as cat owner.
-Try not to yell at your cat or don’t interrupt its relaxation times too often.
+In my article how to gain your cat trust I explain some common human actions that could trigger fear and and anxiety in cats.

 Don’t give up